 I see the same mistakes so often that I've started to wonder if some major word processor's autocorrect feature doesn't know the rules.
-Check the table below for common mistakes and their corrections.
+The most common mistakes and their corrections are shown below.
 Remember, to find out how to punctuate conversation, all you have to do is grab a novel off your shelf and see how the author does it.

 Replacements for "said"

 In general, don't be creative.
 Editors don't want to see she observed, she averred, she concluded, she orated, she expostulated, she acknowledged, she inquired.

 The thinking is that "said" is a word that is not noticed by the reader.
 And that's what you want.
 You want the reader to stay in the story, not get distracted by the unusual or clever word used.

 Asked is okay.
 So, perhaps, are shouted, yelled, whispered, and grumbled, but used in moderation.
 The difference is that they are descriptive, not just synonyms for said..

 "That's funny," he chuckled.
 Editors wince at this (or get irritated.)
 You can say words, you can chuckle, but you don't chuckle words.
 Use "That's funny."
 He chuckled.or He chuckled.
 "That's funny."
 (Two sentences.)